steeve/cross-compiler/README.rst

 --------

 1. **dockcross make**: Build the Makefile in the current directory.
-2. **dockcross cmake -Bbuild -H. -GNinja***: Run CMake with a build directory "build" for the CMakeLists.txt in the current directory and generate `ninja` files.
+2. **dockcross cmake -Bbuild -H. -GNinja**: Run CMake with a build directory "build" for the CMakeLists.txt in the current directory and generate `ninja` files.
 3. **dockcross ninja -Cbuild**: Run ninja in the generated build directory.
 4. **dockcross bash -c '$CC test/C/hello.c -o hello'**: Build the hello.c file with the compiler identified with the `CC` environmental variable in the build environment.
-5. **dockcross bash**: Run a shell in the build environment.
+5. **dockcross bash**: Run an interactive shell in the build environment.

 Note that commands are executed verbatim.
 If any shell processing for environment variable expansion or redirection is required, please use